-- A real edge must be quantified, it must have statistical data to prove that it has ability to capture profits well beyond normal.
+- A real edge must be quantified; it must have statistical data to prove that it has the ability to capture profits well beyond normal.
 The data must also quantify risk so traders know the optimal amount of capital to put towards a system.

 - Daytrading only system, which means systems with 100s of trades per year.
 Markets have negative normal distribution due to transaction costs, so a system must have an edge far greater than 0 to succeed.

-- A real algo trading edge also translates to smooth equity curves – this means your system should not just be based around 1 or 2 big winner (statistical outliers).
-Good day trading systems should be profitable every single year.
+- A real algo trading edge also translates to smooth equity curves – this means your system should not just be based around 1 or 2 big winners (statistical outliers).
+Good-day trading systems should be profitable every single year.

 Mistakes When Developing a System or Finding an Edge

 E.g. take a simple moving average signal (any serious systems developer should never rely on lagging indicators in their system design).
-We can create a simple system with following rules
+We can create a simple system with the following rules.

-- If fast moving average (‘n bars’) is less than slow moving average (‘x bars’) at start of new day and then fast moving average crosses above slow moving average any point during the day a Buy signal generated.
-Exit at end of day.
+- If fast moving average (‘n bars’) is less than slow-moving average (‘x bars’) at start of new day and then fast moving average crosses above slow-moving average any point during the day a Buy signal is generated.
+Exit at the end of day.

-- Bear in mind we are generating long only trades and this can be massive bias in the first place as equity markets favour long side.
+- Bear in mind we are generating long-only trades and this can be a massive bias in the first place as equity markets favour long side.

-The worst thing a systems developer can do is to introduce lagging indicators to a system early and then modifying and optimising the parameter being used.
+The worst thing a systems developer can do is to introduce lagging indicators to a system early and then modify and optimise the parameter being used.
 Our algorithmic trading systems never use parameter optimisation as this is a sure fire way of failure and we don’t use any indicator as the basis behind our system premise.
 See Quant Savvy metrics.